kaloyan-marinov/mini-jira-2/README.md

 # Future plans

-- figure out how to avoid creating Kubernetes secret components from the command line;
+- figure out how to avoid creating Kubernetes secret( component)s from the command line;
   more concretely, look into how HashiCorp Vault can be taken into use (for the purpose of managing sensitive data) as part of this project